Steering Geometry Explained: A Comprehensive Guide | Updated 2025

 How Steering Geometry Impacts Vehicle Handling and Safety

 The link between steering geometry and vehicle handling is direct and important.
 When the angles meet the manufacturer’s specifications, your car drives as it should.
-It will stay straight on the highway with little effort and feel stable during turns.
+It will stay straight on the highway with little effort and feel stable during turns, thanks to precise control systems that manage power delivery and vehicle dynamics.
+These systems rely heavily on semiconductor devices that regulate voltage, current, and switching efficiency.
+To explore how these components differ and their impact on EV performance, explore IGBT and MOSFET a comprehensive guide that explains their characteristics, efficiency trade-offs, switching behavior, and the role they play in modern electric vehicle power electronics.
 This stability is key for vehicle safety.
 On the other hand, poor geometry can make a car feel unstable or unpredictable.
 It may drift in its lane, pull to one side, or respond slowly to steering.
 In an emergency, this lack of control can be risky, making it harder to dodge an obstacle or regain control after a skid.

 Course Curriculum